Daxanius/NoPryingEyes/README.md

 This works both server-side and client-side.
 It strips signatures and public keys from signed messages (server-side) so that clients who sign their messages can still join the server, while also allowing clients who don't send their key (and also don't sign their messages) to join.

 On the client-side this prevents the game client from sending the player's public key to the server, and prevents the client from signing messages.

+#### 3. ON_DEMAND
+This will yield on servers that require signing, thus enabling signing.
+NPE will however prompt you to ask if you want to sign your messages on said servers.
+The prompt is also configurable.

 ### Profanity filter
 This disables the profanity filter (used in realms) that you can also just disable in your Minecraft account settings.
 It removes the asterisks.
 At least on the client-side of things, as I cannot modify realms servers.